 The main tower and spire reach a height of 120 feet and major repairs on the spire and roof pinnacles etc cost over £23,000 in early 1990.

 The interior of the church has many features not commonly found in a Church of Scotland building.
-The marble Baptismal Font (a copy of its prototype is in Dryburgh Abbey), is situated in what is effectively a private Baptistry.
-The marble Communion Table and the great brass Eagle Lectern are in design and position more likely to be found in an Anglican church.
+The marble Baptismal Font (a copy of its prototype is in Dryburgh Abbey), is situated in the Baptistry which is situated to the north of the chancel.
+The marble Communion Table and the brass Eagle Lectern are in design and position more likely to be found in an Anglican church.
 All of these reflect the ideas of Rev Alexander C Buchanan, minister of the parish from 1899 - 1912, who later left the Church of Scotland to become a priest in the Scottish Episcopal Church.

 King Alexander III's chapel was probably followed by a later church built near the beginning of the 15th century, but there are no reliable records to confirm this.
 The immediately previous church on this site (illustrated alongside) was built in 1775/76.
 It was very small because, it is said, the heritors, being under pressure from the Kirk Session to replace a previous building which was in a dire state of repair, were reluctant to spend more than was necessary.